Dr. Rachel B. Griffis

 Rachel B. Griffis grew up in Michigan and then moved to Southern California, where she completed her B.A. at Azusa Pacific University and M.A. at Chapman University, both in English.
 She completed her Ph.D. in English at Baylor University.
 In 2016, she joined the Language and Literature department at Sterling College.
 She teaches writing and literature courses, including composition, American literature, young adult literature, grammar and language studies, introduction to literature, the history of the novel in English, Native American literature, and American immigrant literature.
 She has been very active on campus and in the lives of her students.
 In 2017, she led the Sterling College mission trip to Nepal, and she has accompanied students on trips to Washington, D.C., where they attended events hosted by the National Student Leadership Forum.
 Every year, she takes students in the Language and Literature department to present their creative and academic work at conferences.
 Additionally, Dr. Griffis serves as Director for the Integration of Faith and Learning, a position that allows her to work with faculty and to implement new initiatives related to the moral and academic culture of Sterling College.
 When she is not teaching or studying, she enjoys reading, running, and traveling.

 Research and Publications

-Dr. Griffis has published articles in Religions, International Journal of Christianity and Education, Women’s Studies, Teaching American Literature, and elsewhere.
-She regularly presents her work at academic conferences.
+Dr. Griffis has published articles in Christianity & Literature, Studies in American Indian Literatures, The Literary Encyclopedia, Christian Scholar’s Review, Religions, Women’s Studies: An Interdisciplinary Journal, Teaching American Literature, and elsewhere.
+She serves as reviews editor at the International Journal of Christianity and Education, and she is on the editorial board for Kansas English.
+She regularly presents her scholarship and has read papers at international conferences in France and Japan.
 Her research interests include American literature, women writers, religion and literature, and faith and learning.